 Special Mention: Swastika Night

-Swastika Night written by Katharine Burdekin (under the pseudonym Murray Constantine) and published in 1937, is often described as an alternative history novel.
-Forgotten for decades, it has more recently been reappraised, mainly due to its feminist analysis of Nazism.
+Swastika Night, written by Katharine Burdekin and published in 1937, under the pseudonym Murray Constantine, is often described as alternative history.
+Forgotten for decades, its feminist analysis of Nazism led to a modern reappraisal and rejuvenation.
 It’s an interesting novel, but it’s not alternative history, it’s an example of paleofuturism.

 To the reader, the differences between paleofuturism and alternative history are small, but:

 - Paleofuturism is an author looking forward and imagining what might happen in the future.
-That imagined future has now been overtaken by reality.
+Reality has now overtaken that imagined future.

 - Alternative history is an author looking back and imagining what might have happened if the past had gone differently.

-Swastika Night describes a ‘Nazi Germany wins WW2’ scenario that reads like alternate history, and parts of it are set in what is still the future.
-However, Burdekin wrote it in the 1930s, so the author was looking forward, not back, and that makes it paleofuturism.
+Swastika Night describes a ‘Nazi Germany wins WW2’ scenario that reads like alternate history its setting is still the future.
+However, Burdekin wrote it in the 1930s, so the author was looking forward, not back.
+That makes it paleofuturism.